ToolJet/ToolJet/docs/docs/workflows/overview.md

 <div style={{display: 'flex', paddingTop:'10px', justifyContent: 'space-between', flexDirection: window.innerWidth <= 768 ? 'column' : 'row', alignItems:'center'}}>
   <div style={{flex: 1, padding: '0', alignment:'center'}}>
     <p style={{textAlign: 'left'}}>
-        - Enter the below logic in the input area: <br/>
+        - Enter the below logical expression in the input area: <br/>
         <b>sendSMS.data.errorMessage = null</b>
         <br/>
         <br/>
-        - The If condition node will return true if the <b>sendSMS.data.errorMessage</b> property is null.
+        - The If condition node will return true if <b>errorMessage</b> is null.
 In case an error message is present, it'll return false.
         <br/>
         <br/>
-        - We can now configure two outgoing flows, one of which will be executed based on the provided logic.
+        - We can now configure two outgoing flows, one of which will be executed based on the provided logical expression.
     </p>
   </div>
   <div style={{flex: 1, padding: '10px'}}>